 We use various chemicals to treat Japanese knotweed.

 The Process for Herbicide Treatment

-- If the herbicide treatment is used it would be a glyphosate-based product as this is a systemic translocating herbicide which kills the top of the plant as well as the rhizome or root.
+- The herbicide treatment used is a systemic translocating herbicide which kills the top of the plant as well as the rhizome or root.

-- In year one, we treat the invasive weed by spraying it four to six times over the growing season.
+- We treat the invasive weed by spraying it throughout the growing season.
 If there are other plants in the area that need to be protected then stem injection can be used for Japanese knotweed.